 Spend Your Money on Fun Activities and Simple Decor

-This is the time of year when it’s easy to over-indulge in naughty treats, what with all the holiday parties and platters filled with sugary, carb-laden delights.
-While these treats are delicious, the after-effects of indulging in too much sugar is just not worth it.
+This is the time of year when it’s easy to over-indulge in tasty treats, what with all the holiday parties and platters filled with sugary, carb-laden delights.
+While these treats are delicious, the after-effects of indulging in too much sugar are just not worth it.
 We aren’t saying you can never enjoy a cheeky treat, but be sure to enjoy them in moderation, and to drink lots of water to help flush toxins from your system.
-There are also many healthy alternatives, that won’t drain your energy, or leave you feeling bloated and tired.
+There are also many healthy alternatives that won’t drain your energy, or leave you feeling bloated and tired.

 Spend Less Time in the Kitchen